Kev-Jung/interactive-card-form/README.md

 ## My Process

 My solution to this challenge's UI was a mobile-first approach and adding subsequent styling (flexbox & CSS grid) for breakpoints greater than mobile screen sizes.
-This challenge was built with React's functional components and hooks (useState & useEffect) were used to have the credit card details dynamically change on the card UI based on user input on the form.
+This challenge was built with React functional components and hooks (useState & useEffect) to have the credit card details dynamically change on the card UI based on user input.

 I used objects as the initial useState argument for the form's inputs and error messages.